Coupon: $10 off + free shipping

 Are Your Contact Lenses Ripping/ Tearing?

 - Check the modulus.
 Modulus is the lens material’s resistance to deformation under pressure.
 This means that contact lenses with a higher modulus will be a bit stiffer and easier to handle, while a lens with a low modulus will be floppier and have a higher chance of ripping.
 Such lower modulus lenses, however, have a higher water content and tend to be more comfortable.
-If your lenses keep ripping, talk to your optometrist about the best modulus for you.
+If your lenses keep ripping, talk to your optometrist about the best modules for you.

 - Never use fingernails.
 Fingernails are one of the top causes of lenses ripping.